Mercy Corps: History

 Originally established as the Save the Refugee Fund in 1979 to provide first hand post-conflict relief after the Cambodian genocide under the Pol Pot regime, the organization has since expanded its mandate to deliver humanitarian assistance.
 In 1982, the organization's founders, Ellsworth Culver and Dan O'Neill, chose the name of Mercy Corps to represent the broader international activities of the organization that has since been focusing on delivering durable, long-term solutions to a range of humanitarian and development issues.
 The organization has been present in varying locations at different times – cumulatively, it reports to have delivered humanitarian assistance in 122 countries.

 Mercy Corps delivered its first development program in Honduras in 1982.
 The program led to the establishment of the non-profit organization Project Global Village/Proyecto Aldea Global (PAG) in 1984 with a number of initiatives focused on development issues such as "health & HIV/AIDS prevention, domestic violence, education, agro-industrial development, microcredits, environmental development & infrastructure."
 In the next decade following the formation of Mercy Corps, the organization would gradually expand its mandates into the broader international arena, stationing in countries including Afghanistan, Ethiopia, Jordan, Bosnia, Kosovo, North Korea, North Macedonia, China, Sudan, Democratic Republic of the Congo, and Haiti.

 Mercy Corps incorporated the Conflict Management Group founded by Roger Fisher in 2004.
 Three years later, it also moved to incorporate NetAid seeking to broaden its scope of youth engagement in fighting global poverty.

 Its programs have gradually gained structural and facilitating consistency throughout the course of the organization's development, ranging from long-term market system development programs, such as the Resilient Communities Program in Mongolia that would last until 2019, to short-term emergency response programs, such as the organization's post-disaster relief initiatives in Puerto-Rico after Hurricane Maria in the months following September 2017.

 In April 2025, Oregon Public Broadcasting reported that cuts to the United States Agency for International Development (USAID) by the second Donald Trump administration had forced the Mercy Corp to end "more than 2/3" of its federally-funded international aid programs.

+In summer 2026, Mercy Corps announced the organization's transition to a new name and brand identity.
+Beginning in September 2026, Mercy Corps will be known as Prosper Global.
+The organization said they will make this change to move away from "religious, savior-oriented, and militaristic connotations" of their former name.